Protocol Background

 capabilities[]

-Scoped by block type (e.g. transfer.order), amount caps, auto-approve thresholds, and rate limits per hour.
-Agents can only act within their granted capabilities.
+Scoped by block type, amount caps, auto-approve thresholds, and rate limits.

 3